-- (a) The Contractor shall not store materials or equipment in a public right-of-way beyond the needs of one working day.
-Equipment and materials shall be stored in an approved location. - (b) The Contractor shall protect all stored materials from damage by weather or accident and shall insure adequate drainage at and about the storage location. - (c) Prior to final acceptance of the work all temporary storage facilities and surplus stored materials shall be removed from the site.
+(a) The Contractor shall not store materials or equipment in a public right-of-way beyond the needs of one working day.
+Equipment and materials shall be stored in a location approved by the Owner.

+(b) The Contractor shall protect all stored materials from damage by weather or accident and shall insure adequate drainage at and about the storage location.

+(c) Prior to final acceptance of the work all temporary storage facilities and surplus stored materials shall be removed from the site.